adobe/aepsdk-edgeidentity-ios/README.md

 ### Binaries

-To generate an `AEPIdenityEdge.xcframework`, run the following command:
+To generate an `AEPEdgeIdentity.xcframework`, run the following command:

 ```ruby
 $ make archive